christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

-# User/Password Ident Engine
+# userpass

-The `userpass` engine provides a basic username/password identification mechanism to be used with your game.
+The `userpass` engine provides a basic username/password identification mechanism to be used with your app.
 It uses hash based identification and allows you to store your credentials in archivist.
-This archivist topic (`credentials` by default), can be overridden in the configuration.
+The archivist topic is the same as the engine name.
+It can be overridden in the configuration.
-Requirements are that the vault you use supports `get` and `set` operations and the index is set to `[ 'userId' ]`.
+Requirements are that the vault you use supports `get` and `set` operations and the index is set to `[ 'username' ]`.
+MAGE comes preconfigured with one userpass engine called `mageUsernames`.

-The userId is not the same as the username.
-To create a user ID that is unique to the whole system and across different ident engines, the ID is built as `engine name COLON username`, for example:
-`userpass:bob`.

 ## Configuration